Langl3y/fastAPIdemo/README.md

 This demo will not work if there is no schema for it to connect to.
 Please create a schema in mySQL first, then reconfigure URL_DATABASE so It matches your schema's name.

+Also, tables will be automatically created upon creating any object by SQLAlchemy.
+Be sure not to pre-create any tables inside the schema to avoid conflict.
 ## APIs Documentation

 See: host/docs in your browser for APIs documentation.